simon-frankau/toy-tcp/README.md

 Build, and run "go.sh".
 This all assumes you're building with Idea, and working on a platform that behaves like MacOS X. I've not tested any cross-anything compatibility, I'm afraid.

+TODO: There are some nasty hardwired paths in there for now.

 Architecture
 ------------